DejanDraschkow/mixedpower/README.md

 FInd example analyses and supporting information in the following [Open Notebooks](https://lkumle.github.io/power_notebooks/).

 ##
-This library is citable under:
+If you use the library, please cite:

-Kumle, L., Võ, M. L-H.., & Draschkow, D. (2018).
-Mixedpower: a library for estimating simulation-based power for mixed models in R. https://doi.org/10.5281/zenodo.1341047
+Kumle, L., Võ, M. L., & Draschkow, D. (in press).
+Estimating power in (generalized) linear mixed models: an open introduction and tutorial in R. *Behavior Research Methods*. doi:10.3758/s13428-021-01546-0

 :hatched_chick: